Hi and thank you for clicking on The Skipper.

 Elrohir sighed and shook his head.
 "You find the oddest things to be amusing."

-"Ana, was it?" said Elladan.
-"You say you are not from this world, then where are you from?"
+"Ana?"
+Elladan took a step towards me.
+"You say you are not from this world, then from where do you hail?"

 "I have never heard of such strange places," said Elladan.

-"That is because she is lying," said Elrohir.
+"That is because she utters falsehoods," said Elrohir.

 "Ui!
-You are too paranoid," said Elladan.
-He turned to me and smiled.
-(God, he has a beautiful face.
-Inhumanely beautiful.
-Almost frightening in its beauty.)
-"You are in Lorien, Ana.
-The forest of our people.
+You are too distrusting."
+Elladan turned to me and smiled.
+(He was such a pretty boy and he knew it.)
+"You are in Lothlorien, Ana.
+The forest of our people and the heart of elvendom in Middle Earth.
 No one has passed the borders of this forest unseen before you."

 "That's because I didn't pass the borders," I said.
 "I was dropped here.
 When I Skipped worlds."